amikael/mammoth-nlp-setup/mammoth_dep_installs2.md

 After this build, you need to verify the torch provided by the environment finds ROCm.

 ### Recipe 2: Install MAMMOTH on Python 3.12
 You can follow the recipe for Python 3.11, but currently there is no working recipe for building `pyonmttok` for Python 3.12.
-I have tried this and the problem seemed to be that different parts of the known building recipe use implicitly different Python versions and libraries.
+I have tried this and the problem seemed to be that different parts of the known building recipe [OpenNMT repo discussion](https://github.com/OpenNMT/Tokenizer/issues/329) use implicitly different Python versions and libraries.
 This prevents installing the compiled package to the virtual environment.
 After some 20 attempts, I could not fix the discrepancy between the compilers.

 ### Recipe 3: Update the MAMMOTH Requirements
 Now we have to update the `setup.py` of MAMMOTH.
 Try